 Wellington W5492 near Pocklington.

-On 18th September 1941 this aircraft was being given a routine wireless airtest and while flying at over 5,000ft the dinghy came away from it's stowage and wrapped around the elevators.
-The pilot lost control and the aircraft went into a steep and fast dive, then broke up in the air and exploded, it was likely that as a result of the pilot attempting to pull the aircraft out of the dive the stresses on the airframe were too great and it broke up.
-Wreckage fell around Northfield Farm to the north of Pocklington and all eight on board lost their lives as a result of this accident, it was worst that Pocklington had suffered to this date in the War, perhaps magnified by the fact a number of ground personnel had gone up for a ride.
-Sadly the body of one of the crew never found at the crash site and he is one of only a handful lost in Yorkshire to be commemerated on the Runnymede Memorial, a memorial with over 55,000 names of air force personnel who have no known grave.
+On 18th September 1941 this 405 Squadron aircraft was being flown on a photographic training flight and while in the air a member of ground crew was flying as a passenger to give the wireless set a routine airtest.
+While flying at over 5,000ft in the Pocklington area the dinghy came away from it's stowage and wrapped around the elevators.
+Parts of the tail then broke off and the pilot lost control.
+The aircraft went into a steep and fast dive, then broke up in the air and exploded, it was likely that as a result of the pilot attempting to pull the aircraft out of the dive the stresses on the airframe were too great and it broke up.
+Wreckage fell around Northfield Farm to the north of Pocklington and all eight on board lost their lives as a result of this accident, it was worst that Pocklington had suffered to this date in the War.
+Sgt Strother has not part of this regular crew and was due to be posted out of 405 Squadron soon after this date, he had gone along for the flight for practice.

 Pilot - Sgt Ronald George Chandos RAFVR (950324), aged 25, of Glasgow.
 Buried Eastwood Cemetery, Glasgow.